rogerbinns/apsw/doc/query.rst

 separates your SQL into their own files.

 * The SQL files can be can be syntax checked and highlighted as SQL
-* You import the SQL files as though they were native Python code
+* You import the SQL files as native Python code
 * Each SQL section becomes a Python function
-* Always executes to completion (explain why)
+* Executes to completion atomically
+* You define the return type per section, with very easy conversion to :mod:`dataclasses`
+* You define the parameters, their types and defaults
 * Automatically sync and async based on :class:`Connection` used
-* Get doc and completions
+* Documentation, typing and completions
-* Can use mocks for testing
+* Can use mocks for testing, by overriding the functions

 Overview
 --------